pelagios/peripleo-lite/README.md

-# peripleo-lite
+# Peripleo Lite

-An experiment at rebooting the good parts about Peripleo without the server-side bloat
+A JavaScript viewer for geospatial linked data.